targendaz2/Mac-Set-Default-Apps/README.md

 > At the moment, no. Please [create an issue](https://github.com/targendaz2/Mac-Set-Default-Apps/issues/new) on this app's GitHub page if there are commands you'd find useful.

 Where can I go for help with this app?
 > If you need help with this app specifically, please feel free to [create an issue](https://github.com/targendaz2/Mac-Set-Default-Apps/issues/new) on this app's GitHub page.
-I'll try to either respond, or implement changes to the app in response as soon as possible.
+I'll try to either respond, or implement changes to the app as soon as possible.

 What about help with other Mac-related things?
->[Jamf Nation](https://www.jamf.com/jamf-nation/), the [MacSysAdmin subreddit](https://www.reddit.com/r/macsysadmin/), and the [MacAdmins Slack channel](https://macadmins.slack.com) are all great resources for people managing Macs in an enterprise environment.
+>[Jamf Nation](https://www.jamf.com/jamf-nation/), the [MacSysAdmin subreddit](https://www.reddit.com/r/macsysadmin/), and the [MacAdmins Slack channel](https://macadmins.slack.com) are all great resources for help managing Macs in an enterprise environment.